quicwg/multipath/draft-ietf-quic-multipath.md

 The client MUST choose a previously unused Path ID for which both endpoints have already issued at least one connection ID.
-If the server receives a PATH_CHALLENGE before receiving MP_NEW_CONNECTION_ID for the specific path, it MAY choose to ignore the PATH_CHALLENGE, or it can choose to send PATH_RESPONSE until it receives the MP_NEW_CONNECTION_ID containing the corresponding Path ID arrives.
+If the server receives a PATH_CHALLENGE before receiving MP_NEW_CONNECTION_ID for the specific path, it MAY choose to ignore the PATH_CHALLENGE, or it can choose to send the PATH_RESPONSE frame upon reception of a MP_NEW_CONNECTION_ID frame containing the corresponding Path ID.

 The Path Identifier associated with the Destination Connection ID is used to construct the packet protection nonce defined in {#multipath-aead}.